cea-trust-platform/trust-documentation/doc/source/user_guide/reference/all.rst

 if this makes sense; if not either objet_1 is associated to objet_2 or the program exits with error because it cannot execute the Associate (Associer) instruction.
 For example, to calculate water flow in a pipe, a Pb_Hydraulique type object needs to be defined.
-But also a Domaine type object to represent the pipe, a Scheme_euler_explicit type object for time discretization, a discretization type object (VDF or VEF) and a Fluide_Incompressible type object which will contain the water properties.
-These objects must then all be associated with the problem.
+But also a Domaine type object to represent the pipe, a time discretization object (Scheme_euler_explicit for ex.).
+These two objects must then be associated with the problem.

 Parameters are: